 You can download a simple guide to our household charges below, or the full scheme if you want more detail.
 There are also some answers to frequently asked questions further down this page.

-The District Valuer on behalf of the Inland Revenue originally assessed rateable values.
-They were based on the size of the property, the number of rooms inside the property, the amenities available and the overall location.
+A property's rateable value was originally assessed by the District Valuer on behalf of the Inland Revenue.
+The value was based on the size of the property, the number of rooms inside the property, the amenities available and the overall location.
 No new rateable values have been set since March 1990 following the introduction of the Poll Tax.

 Water companies are still legally entitled to use rateable value as the basis for charges, but we are not able to use council tax banding.
 New properties built since 1990 do not have a rateable value and are metered.
-If you have a property with rateable values you can choose to have a water meter installed.
-Call us on 0345 709 0646 to find out more.
+If you have a property with rateable values you can apply for a water meter, which could save you money.

 Metered charges are made up of three elements – water supply, used water and surface water drainage.